 - Historic Camden: Nineteenth Century (Volume II)

 Kirkland and Kennedy’s 1926 continuation of the previous volume.
 A standard with classic, scholarly text.
-Our hardback vintage reprints, variable conditions, $50.00.
+Our hardback vintage reprints and vintage copies, variable conditions, $40.00.

 - Every-name Index to Names in Historic Camden out of print

 Modern indexing by James D. McKain combines the two classic volumes above and includes listings omitted from the briefer indexes of the originals.
 Extremely valuable to the researcher.
 Hardback, $17.50.

 - Living in Camden: Scenes Since Historic Camden

 Historical study of several topics since 1880 by Priscilla Ann Trantham Oliver, illustrated with historic photos by E. T. Start.
 44 pages, $5.00 paperbound.

 - The Battle of Camden, South Carolina: August 16, 1780 out of stock

 Facsimile reprint of the 1929 compilation of “historical statements” of the Revolutionary battle, by Lieut.
 Col. H. L. Landers.
 65 pages. $15.00 paperbound.